PaulBrooksDev/VerifyMe/README.md

 Local download - https://www.mongodb.com/try/download/community (connects to cloud hosted uri for ability to download data as csv)

-Update the example.env file with your configs and rename to .env
+Update the example.env file in the backend folder with your corresponding values and rename to .env

-Update the example.env file and rename to .env

 ## Installation